-Destination planning is a relatively recent concept that has emerged only since the late 1960s.
+Destination planning is a concept that has emerged only since the late 1960s.
 Prior to that time planning for tourism was primarily seen within the context of broader urban and regional planning activities (Hall, 2008).
 However, the rise of international tourism, with the advent of a new generation of jet aircraft and the consequent recognition of the real economic importance of tourism to places in terms of development and employment, saw the development of the first comprehensive attempts to plan for tourism.
-Nevertheless, destination planning remains very much connected to some of the broader issues and questions that occur within planning in its wider sense (Simão & Môsso, 2013).
+Nevertheless, destination planning remains very much connected to some of the broader issues and questions that occur within planning in its wider sense (Simão & Môsso, 2013; Fyall & Garrod, 2019).
+In a seminal work on planning,.
 Campbell and Fainstein (2003) identified five questions with respect to planning theory, all of which should also be of concern in tourism planning.